 - Where was it made?
 If it was made as a “Belgium Oriental,” or it was made in Belgium, Italy, or western Europe, its machine made rug.

 - If the tag looks like this, its machine made.

-Look at the fringe if the fringe is sewn over, and it’s machine made.
+Look at the fringe if the fringe is sewn over, it is machine made.

-If bindng or serging is used again its machine made
+If binding or serging is used again it is machine made.

 Look at the knots on the back

 As you can see here the handmade rug has much larger knots than the tightly pack knots on the machine made rug also the handmade rug has some imperfections where the machine made rug has none.

 Always look for more pronounced detail in the design of a rug on the back.
 The better the detail, the better the quality.

 More knots mean more durability, and if its hand made that means more time and care was used to make it.